Princeton45/install-prometheus-eks/README.md

-# Monitoring Kubernetes with Prometheus Stack
+# Installing Prometheus Stack in Kubernetes

 ## Project Overview
 This project demonstrates my implementation of a comprehensive monitoring solution for Kubernetes using the Prometheus stack.
 I deployed Prometheus, Alert Manager, and Grafana on an AWS EKS cluster to enable robust monitoring capabilities.